PlexVerse23/Portfolio-Projects/Seller Sense - A Marketplace Seller Health Model/ReadME.md

 ## Business Problem

-In a marketplace like Meesho, thousands of sellers — mostly first-time micro-entrepreneurs — list and sell products daily.
+In a marketplace like Meesho, thousands of sellers, mostly first-time micro-entrepreneurs, list and sell products daily.
 Seller ops teams currently work **reactively**: by the time a seller's ratings crash and order volume drops, the damage is already done.

 Key questions this project answers:

 - Which sellers are at risk of going dormant before it actually happens?
-- What metric is declining first — reviews, delivery, or order volume?
+- What metric is declining first-> reviews, delivery, or order volume?
 - Which sellers need immediate intervention vs. just monitoring?
 - What specific action should the ops team take for each at-risk seller?
 - Are multiple sellers in the same category declining together (systemic issue)?